|

 work with children of unusually sophisticated parents, such as university professors or high tech engineers, post that a goodly number of these

+children are now intact.
 When it comes to circ, anti web sites outnumber pro by a factor of 10 or more.
 The web has made it possible

 for millions of Americans who have never seen a foreskin in the flesh to learn about it, including even its sexual advantages, in the privacy of